 - Wooden or steel ladle

 - Choose lemons without blemishes, cuts or bruises.
 Bruised ones have broken skin integrity that will lead to rotting.
 Experience, you know!
-Look for ones that feel heavy for it’s size.
-Plump ones have more juice.
+Look for ones that feel heavy for its size.
+Plump ones have more juice and a thick peel.
 Wash and wipe lemons dry with a dry cloth or kitchen towel.
 I use 1/4 cup white distilled vinegar mixed in 2 quarts of tap water to wash all vegetables and fruits.
 Moisture will cause mold/ fungus growth.
 If possible, dry lemons in the sun for about an hour.

 - Using a clean knife and chopping board quarter the lemons.
 Chop each quarter into 2-3 pieces.
 Save the lemon juice that drips while chopping.
 In a dry bowl, add chopped lemons along with the juice.